Navan railway station: Proposals

 In 2007 the campaign group Rail Users Ireland called for the restoration of passenger services on the Oldcastle line - as a commuter service between Navan and Dublin.
 This was because the planned passenger Dublin-Navan railway line from Clonsilla, which is expected to use the Midland Great Western Railway alignment, will not reach Navan until undetermined future time.
 Rail Users Ireland's proposal was for Navan station to be reopened and two new stations (Navan East and Duleek) to be built, allowing a commuter service of 65 minutes into Dublin.

 In 2024, the line was again proposed for reopening by the Commuter North Rail Users Group, who suggested it could be renamed the "Boyne Valley Railway" and provide a train service to Navan and tie in to the DART+ scheme, as the direct line to Dublin is not expected to open until at least 2036.

+In May 2026, Iarnród Éireann published the emerging preferred route for the extension of the Dublin-Navan railway which would see a new Navan Central station constructed about 300m to the west of the existing station, and a new terminus, Navan North, constructed to the north of the town in the Nevinstown area.
+At the time it was projected that planning applications for these proposals could be lodged in 2028.

 Rail replacement bus

-A rail replacement bus was introduced in 1958 and this route continues to this day as Bus Éireann route 188 (Navan-Slane-Duleek-Drogheda with a latter extension to Trim).
+A rail replacement bus was introduced in 1958 and this route continued until 2013 as Bus Éireann route 188 (Navan-Slane-Duleek-Drogheda with a latter extension to Trim).
 Until the 1980s/early 1990s the bus also served Drogheda railway station and until the 1990s or early 2000s the bus to Drogheda commenced and could be boarded at Navan railway station.
-Route 109 of Bus Éireann serves Cavan-Navan-Dublin.
+Route 109X of Bus Éireann serves Cavan-Navan-Dublin.